How to Open SKP Files - SKP Viewer

 • Cross-platform support, including desktops, mobile, and AR/VR devices

-• Useful tools for orbiting, panning, and zooming through models
+• Useful tools for orbiting, panning, and zooming in to models

 • View-only functionality with no editing or annotation tools